Want to skip the waitlist? 🤫

 Our mission is to help brands develop and deploy taste.
 By "taste," we mean brand values, behaviors, visual identity, the things that make up your brand.
 We believe there is no other differentiator for B2B SaaS companies today.
 You can't differentiate on product because product parity takes two weeks now, maybe even faster with AI.
 Your real differentiator today is brand.

-Yeah, primarily, e-commerce is a big thing.
+We primarily work with e-commerce and commerce-tech companies.
 We can credit Tommy and Triple Whale, the OGs of B2B e-commerce social.
 At the time, Tommy and I were both working in the e-commerce space, and what they did at Triple Whale set the standard for B2B social.
 Even a year after he's gone, Triple Whale is still seen as the standard.

 The other is fintech, primarily because B2B companies tend to be active on Twitter and LinkedIn.
 Fintech and finance and the entrepreneurial culture on Twitter attract those types of companies.

-Let's say I'm a new B2B commerce tech company looking to work with you.
+Let's say I'm a new B2B company looking to work with you.
 When's a good time to start getting active on social?
-What kinds of content do you recommend I start with?

 There are lots of paths.
 For early-stage companies, if you're a naturally gifted storyteller or have gotten good at it, then your best route is for the founder or co-founder to lead the charge on social.
 Tell the story of the brand, the principles around why you started your company, and why you make certain product decisions.
 Some examples of this are the founders of Basecamp (37signals), who lead their social presence with strong opinions.